minio/docs/source/operations/install-deploy-manage/deploy-minio-tenant.rst

    :local:
    :depth: 1

-.. cond:: openshift

-   This procedure documents deploying a MinIO Tenant through OpenShift 4.7+ using the OpenShift Web Console and the MinIO Kubernetes Operator.

-.. cond:: k8s and not openshift

 This procedure documents deploying a MinIO Tenant onto a stock Kubernetes cluster using either Kustomize or MinIO's Helm Charts.

 .. screenshot temporarily removed